 Why file names?
 Because file names are inherently universal.
 I could use Finder tags to organize files, but if I wanted to move my files to Windows, those tags would disappear.
 But all modern operating systems support naming files.

 Here are examples.
-I have a folder called Graphic Design that contains icons, product mockups, color samples, and gradients I use for my articles.
+I have a folder called Graphic Design that contains icons, product mockups, color samples, and more I use for my articles.
 I organized this by creating a basic classification scheme.
 For example, icons had the word “icon” in the file name, and mockups had the word “mock” in the file name.

 Another example: I keep a lot of PDFs in Apple Books and I created categories for them.
+(Update: I changed these categories to the lifestyle ones).

 - White Paper (WP)